Seeed-Studio/wiki-documents/docs/TinyML/TinyML_Workshop/Key_Word_Spotting.md

 The idea is that the LED will be ON whenever the keyword **HELLO** is detected.
 In the same way, instead of turn-on a LED, this could be a "trigger" for an external device, as we saw in the introduction.

+# ToDo
+- [ ] Build your own KWS project and run on XIAO ESPS3 Sense.

 <div style={{textAlign:'center'}}><img src="https://files.seeedstudio.com/wiki/xiaoesp32s3_kws/11.png" style={{width:700, height:'auto'}}/></div>

 #### Special Thanks